-Tuning Up is part of Cork County Council’s Arts in Schools Programme and is organised and managed by West Cork Music.
-It is part funded by the Arts Council
+Tuning Up is a music-in-schools initiative and is organised and managed by West Cork Music

-Tuning Up is a music-in-schools programme which aims to bring students face-to-face with the best Irish performers of the baroque, classical, modern and traditional repertoire.
-Tuning Up complements the music curriculum at primary and post-primary level.
-It is concerned wtih broadening the young person’s experience of music, encouraging a sense of exploration and engagement with music in a positive interactive environment.
+Tuning Up aims to bring students face-to-face with the best Irish performers of the classical, folk and traditional music scene.
+It is concerned with broadening the young person’s experience of music and with encouraging a sense of exploration and engagement with music in a positive and interactive environment.

-Our Tuning Up programme takes place from October through to January every year.
+Our Tuning Up programme takes place from October to April every year.

 “Arriving at each new school is like jumping into unknown territory, and I’ve enjoyed the challenge of having to gear each concert and workshop towards whatever group of students you may find sitting in front of you…from junior infant kids to leaving-cert students, from small classroom of 10 to gym hall.
 Being able to pass on our knowledge and love of Baroque music to the next generation is priceless, and what I love the most is the honesty of their reactions, fantastically imaginative questions and their ability to leave us smiling for the rest of the day!” – Kate Hearne, baroque cellist/recorder player